 - Length/Credit: Semester / .5 credit

-COURSE DESCRIPTION: This course is designed to expand upon students’ knowledge of jewelry design as an art form.
-Advanced Jewelry students have a strong understanding and mastery of basic jewelry skills, and expanded on those basic techniques necessary for the design and fabrication of jewelry and small three-dimensional forms learned in Jewelry I. This class teaches more advanced techniques and skills, and places more emphasis on successful design solutions that are student driven.
-This course is designed to accommodate individual design solutions with specific techniques taught to solve each student’s design issues.
+This course is designed to expand upon students’ knowledge of metal and jewelry design as an art form.
+Advanced Metals/Jewelry students have a strong understanding and mastery of basic jewelry skills and expanded on those basic techniques necessary for the design and fabrication of jewelry and small three-dimensional forms learned in Metals/Jewelry I and II.
+This class teaches advanced techniques and skills and places more emphasis on successful design solutions that are student driven.
+This course is designed to accommodate individual design solutions with specific techniques taught to solve each student’s design and conceptual issues.
 Various materials and techniques are explored while going beyond the fundamentals of contemporary jewelry design.
-The history of jewelry design is further explored.
-Students are taught through demonstrations, critiques, lecture, presentations, and guided work time.
-Advanced Jewelry is a one-semester class.
+The history of jewelry design is explored in depth.
+Students are taught through demonstrations, tutorials, critiques, lecture, presentations, and guided work time.
+Advanced Metals/Jewelry is a one-semester class.
 It can be repeated upon teacher approval.
+Prerequisites include: Jewelry II, or teacher approval.

 Students will understand: